The Korean Secret To Brighter Eyes Is Not At All What You'd Expect

 If you’re wondering why anyone would want sunken-in eyes, something a night out on the town would accomplish just as well, you’re right.
 No one wants that.
 But, going a few steps in the direction of bad can be a good thing.
 For people who naturally have a little bit of fat right under the eye (Jessica Alba, Beyoncé), ignoring intuition to conceal the undereye and highlighting instead can mean looking younger and happier.
 Notice how the bit of fat gets fatter when you smile or laugh?

-Creating a slightly deeper socket gives the eyes a smoldering intensity, and using brown eyeshadow to subtly pull this look together without going full smoky-eye makes the technique all the more appealing.
+Creating a slightly deeper socket gives the eyes a smouldering intensity, and using brown eyeshadow to subtly pull this look together without going full smoky-eye makes the technique all the more appealing.

 Lim explains, “This brown eyeshadow trend is a basic in any Korean girl’s everyday look.
 Interestingly enough, the more simple and natural a look has to appear, the more complicated it is.”
 He demonstrated the trend on me, and it was shocking how much better I looked.